 “Cartegraph pulls together fragmented pieces of info, building data with integrity.”

-The power and precision of Maple Grove’s GIS data was key.
+The power and precision of Maple Grove’s local government GIS data was key.
 Through the survey project, the team was able to build a complete and accurate streetlight inventory—and share that information across previously disparate systems.
 The comprehensive web map linked assets to a variety of data sets, all in one accessible system.

 “You’re looking at information in many different media, all accessible in Cartegraph,” says Heather.
 “Cartegraph pulls together fragmented pieces of info, building data with integrity.”